GraceHuo/ReduxPlay/README.md

+Redux Play

-# Clone the Start Kit from [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight
+The Start Kit was downloaded from [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight

 ## Get Started